 The MacIntosh Lab

 Welcome to the MacIntosh Lab @ Iowa State University.
-Our lab works on a variety of things, mostly centered around two big questions:
+Our lab works on a variety of things, mostly centered around the two big questions described below (look for more details in Projects and Publications).
+Gustavo also dedicates a significant effort to increase equity and inclusion in STEM (see EDI page).

 How do eukaryotic cells recycle ribosomes?